libpfasst/LibPFASST/docs/source/tutorial.rst

 .. _tut4:

-In the directory `LibPFASST/Tutorials/EX4_Boussinesq` is a more complicated example involving the 2-dimenstional Boussinesq eqauations in a vorticity-function form
+In the directory `LibPFASST/Tutorials/EX4_Boussinesq` is a more complicated example involving the 2-dimenstional Boussinesq eqauations in a vorticity stream-function formulation

 .. math::